rilkeye/credit-score/README.md

 Contain different models we trained.
 # Data
 Download from : https://www.datafountain.cn/competitions/337/details/rule
-include : test_dataset.csv , train_dataset.csv , submit__example.csv
+include : test_dataset.csv , train_dataset.csv
-result made by us named as Submit.csv , Submit1.csv , Submit2.csv and so on.
+submit_example file is omitted and you can refer Submit.csv in Data. result made by us named as Submit.csv , Submit1.csv , Submit2.csv and so on.

 # Update